rbpatt2019/ToDonePy/README.rst

         to done 'Write my abstract'

 Under the hood, ``to done`` creates a temp file, then performs a string match to each line of your ``TODO.csv``.
-If task is not in a line, that line is written to the temp file.
-If task is in a line, that line is skipped.
+If ''task'' is not in a line, that line is written to the temp file.
+If ''task'' is in a line, that line is skipped.
 This way, the temp file ends up containing only those tasks that aren't completed.
 Once every line is checked, the temp file replaces ``TODO.csv`` with its contents.
 Task deleted!

 ..
 Warning:: If two different tasks contain the same text, they will both be deleted!